aymanfarhat/TheCodeShip/README.md

 + Allow admin to re-organize the category menu order(make it order elements by default by length small to large)
 + View to receive requests from authenticated client to post new articles via JSON-RPC
 + Add status option to a post(draft or published)
++ Show comment count for a post in posts listing

 The code is released under the [GNU General Public License 3](http://www.gnu.org/copyleft/gpl.html).